borgbackup/borg/docs/internals.rst

 payload, the first 8 bytes are always zeros.
 This does not affect security but limits the maximum repository capacity to only 295 exabytes (2**64 * 16 bytes).

-Encryption keys are either derived from a passphrase or kept in a key file.
+Encryption keys (and other secrets) are kept either in a key file on the client ('keyfile' mode) or in the repository config on the server ('repokey' mode).
+In both cases, the secrets are generated from random and then encrypted by a key derived from your passphrase (this happens on the client before the key is stored into the keyfile or as repokey).

 The passphrase is passed through the ``BORG_PASSPHRASE`` environment variable or prompted for interactive usage.